 Menthol has an aroma similar to peppermint.
 However, unlike in peppermint, spearmint leaves have a negligible menthol content.
 Spearmint oil can be used as a substitute for peppermint when it is unavailable and possesses similar medicinal properties due to the presence of similar compounds in its essential oil.
 Instances of its use in ancient Greece have even been found in historical records.

 Health Benefits of Spearmint Essential Oil

 The various medicinal properties of spearmint essential oil can be found below.

-The relaxing properties of Essential Oil of Spearmint induce relaxation in the intestines and muscles of the abdominal region, thereby helping the gases formed in stomach and intestines to pass out of the body naturally.
-This provides relief from many health concerns, including uneasiness and restlessness, insomnia, headaches, stomachaches, indigestion, loss of appetite, chest pain, vomiting, cramps and other related symptoms.
+The relaxing properties of spearmint oil help relax the intestines and muscles of the abdominal region, thereby allowing the gases formed in the stomach and the intestines to pass out of the body naturally.
+This provides relief from many health concerns, including uneasiness and restlessness, insomnia, headaches, stomach aches, indigestion, loss of appetite, chest pain, vomiting, cramps and other related symptoms.

 This oil has a relaxing and cooling effect on the brain, which removes stress on our cognitive center.
 It helps people to , and since it is a cephalic substance, it helps to cure headaches and other stress-related neural problems.
 This oil is supposed to be good for the overall health and protection of the brain as well.

 Problems with menopause can be solved with the help of this essential oil.
 It promotes the secretion of hormones like estrogen, which facilitates menstruation and ensures good uterine and sexual health.
 This also delays the onset of menopause and relieves certain symptoms associated with menstruation like nausea, fatigue, and pain in the lower abdominal region., such as irregular periods, obstructed menses and early